 In the Dividing-Line Model there is a single event that divides one mene from the other.
 That event marks both the end of the previous mene and the start of the next mene.

 The FIPJP rules use the Standard Model— a mene ends with the agreement of points and the next mene begins with the throw of the jack.
-We will look at the details of this model in a moment.
+Later in this article, we will look at the details of how the FIPJP rules use the Standard Model.

 The Dividing-line Model is used only in time-limited games, and only for the purposes of deciding whether or not a new mene has started when the time-limit is announced (e.g. by the sound of a whistle or bell).
 The instant when the last boule of the mene finishes rolling (i.e. comes to a complete stop) is used as the dividing-line between the menes.
 In a time-limited game, if all boules have been thrown and team A is currently winning and knows the time-limit is near, team A may deliberately try to run out the clock rather than risk playing another mene.
 They may insist on measuring when measuring isn’t necessary, then measure slowly, and then take as long as possible to throw the jack.
 Using the moment that the last boule comes to rest to signal the start of the next mene stops such deliberate stalling.